Phone: +44(0) 1248 383073

 A specialist in public sector procurement, Ama has significant experiences leading sustainable and strategic procurement transformation programmes, capacity building projects and achieving efficiency savings through public procurement within and outside the United Kingdom.
 Prior to relocating to the United Kingdom, she was actively involved in regulatory and commercial legal practice as a Barrister and Solicitor of the Supreme Court of Nigeria.

 A graduate of the University of Lagos, Nigeria, and the Nigerian Law School, Abuja.
 Ama also possesses postgraduate qualifications from the University of Nottingham - an LLM in International Commercial Law and a PhD in Public Procurement Law.
-Her doctoral research sponsored by the same institution examined the EC legal framework on using electronic auctions in regulated procurement, and she regularly writes and speaks on the interaction of electronic technologies in regulated procurement and implications for practice.
+Her doctoral research sponsored by the same institution examined the European legal framework on using electronic auctions in regulated procurement, and she regularly writes and speaks on the interaction of electronic technologies in regulated procurement and implications for practice.

-Papers and Conference presentations
+Publications and Conference presentations

 - “e-Procurement in Regulated Procurement: comparative experiences from selected African Countries”, Lagos State Public Procurement Journal, July 2016;